Seahawks fill practice squad following signing of Phil Haynes

 Seattle is allowed a 17th player on the practice squad this year due to getting an exemption for International Pathways player Aaron Donkor, a linebacker.

-Seattle’s signing of tight end Mark Vital, who completed his college basketball career at Baylor by helping the Bears beat Gonzaga for the NCAA title in the spring, was also made official on NFL transactions Friday.
+Seattle’s signing of tight end Mark Vital, who completed his college basketball career at Baylor by helping the Bears beat Gonzaga for the NCAA title in the spring, also was made official on NFL transactions Friday.

 Here is a look at the full practice squad: